LGBTQ rights in Canada: Division of jurisdiction between federal government and provinces

 In addition to the Charter, another significant constitutional factor is the division of authority between the federal government and the provincial governments.
 Under the Constitution of Canada, some matters are allocated to the exclusive jurisdiction of the federal Parliament, while other matters are allocated to the exclusive jurisdiction of the provincial legislatures.
-Many of the issues which have direct impact on LGBT rights are under provincial jurisdiction.
+Many of the issues which have direct impact on LGBTQ rights are under provincial jurisdiction.

 Major subjects under federal jurisdiction are the criminal law power, and marriage and divorce.
 The criminal law power can deal with matters such as hate speech and sentence modifiers for bias motives.
-In the past, it has been used to criminalise LGBT conduct.
-The federal jurisdiction over marriage and divorce gives Parliament the power to determine which parties can marry, and also the rules governing divorces, also LGBT issues of interest.
+In the past, it has been used to criminalise LGBTQ conduct.
+The federal jurisdiction over marriage and divorce gives Parliament the power to determine which parties can marry, and also the rules governing divorces, also LGBTQ issues of interest.

 Subjects under provincial jurisdiction include matters such as spousal support for unmarried couples, adoption, filiation of children, vital statistics (including identity documents such as birth certificates), child custody and support, education, housing, health care, pensions and social security.
 As well, most workplaces fall under provincial jurisdiction.

 Human rights law follows this allocation of subjects.
 The Canadian Human Rights Act is of relatively limited application, applying mainly to the federal government and federally regulated workplaces, such as banks, aviation, and inter-provincial transportation.
 Provincial human rights laws apply to a much broader range of subjects.
 Provincial human rights laws apply to most schools, rental housing and health care, and workplaces.

 Legality of same-sex sexual activity

 Overview

 Same-sex sexual activity has been legal in Canada since 1969.
 Since June 2019, the general age of consent for all sexual activities has been 16.
 However, where there is a relationship of trust, authority or dependency, the age of consent is 18.
 The relationship must not be exploitative of the young person.
 Any form of sexual abuse and exploitation is seriously proscribed by law in respect of any person, regardless of age.
-Age of consent laws also provide "close in age" exceptions for youngsters aged 12 through 15.
+Age of consent laws also provide "close in age" exceptions for young persons aged 12 through 15.
 Those exceptions are also subject to the same prohibitions where there is a position of trust or an exploitative relationship.